 Let's have a look now at Adventureland as a big surprise awaits us.
 Adventure Isle and the Swiss Robinson Tree - A 300 - are already there as well as Pirates of Caribbean - A 1700.
 But the main surprise is the attraction A 500 as it seems that WDI Imagineers had envisioned to build a Jungle Cruise attractin at DLP Adventureland.
 Building A 400 was probably the indoor section of the Jungle Cruise.

 Among the reasons why the attraction was not built there is the official one which is that the ride has been copied in many European theme parks, beginning by Europa Park.
 But another and may be more important reason could be the technical difficulties to have outdoor Jungle Cruise Audio-Animatronics during winter time.
 If you've read my previous report on DLP "under a blanket of snow and ice" you will easily understand that it was technically impossible to have outdoor sophisticated Audio-animatronics during this season which can be really cold.
 Audio-animatronics Maintenance would have been a nightmare, not to mention the frozen rivers, etc...
 So, for these reasons and although that i like a lot Jungle Cruise, i think that WDI Imagineers did the good choice when they cancelled the attraction.
-However, there is not a lot of artwork available about it but at least these two John Horny renderings...
+However, there is not a lot of artwork available about it but at least there is these two John Horny renderings...

 And this other one showing another scene of the cruise in a more "cartoon" style.